kantega/kson/readme.md

 }
 ```

-The example is pretty self-explanatory, but notice that you explicitly have to define the type of the json value, for example "jString".
+The example is pretty self-explanatory, but notice that you explicitly have to define the type of the JSON value, for example "jString".
-We have chosen not to provide any shortcuts, and no under the hood conversion.
+We have chosen not to provide any shortcuts, and no under-the-hood conversion.
 If you would like the convenience of constructing
-JsonString objects automatically, you can provide your own dsl.
+JsonString objects automatically, you can provide your own DSL.
-(In fact, that is why we use static methods and static imports for the dsl, it makes it very easy to extend the dsl with your own combinators)
+(In fact, that is why we use static methods and static imports for the DSL, it makes it very easy to extend the DSL with your own combinators)

-In order to serialize the json object you use the ```JsonWriter.write(JsonValue)``` or ```JsonWriter.writePretty(JsonValue)```.
+In order to serialize the JSON object you use the ```JsonWriter.write(JsonValue)``` or ```JsonWriter.writePretty(JsonValue)```.
 You probably guessed that
-writePretty outputs prettified json.
-(Its not actaully pretty, just indented.
-Writing really pretty json is impossible)
+writePretty outputs prettified JSON.
+(It's not actually pretty, just indented.
+Writing really pretty JSON is impossible)

-Lets give it a go:
+Let's give it a go:
 ```java
 public class ParseExample {
   public static void main(String[] args) {